 St Andrews International School Bangkok entered a new era in education when it opened its high school campus in August 2017.
-Part of the Nord Anglia family of schools, St Andrews has moved Years 7 to 13 to this new Srivikorn campus in central Bangkok; early years through to Year 6 remain at its Sukhumvit campus.
-The high school continues to blend the English National Curriculum with the International Baccalaureate programme by offering IGCSEs and the IBDP.
-However, it now also offers brand new specialist facilities for music and technology, a new science, technology, engineering, arts and mathematics (STEAM) curriculum, and a dedicated learner centre for IB students.
+Part of the Nord Anglia family of schools, St Andrews has moved Years 7 to 13 to this new Srivikorn campus in central Bangkok; Early Years through to Year 6 remain at its Sukhumvit campus.
+The high school continues to blend the National Curriculum for England with the International Baccalaureate programme by offering IGCSEs and the IBDP.
+However, it now also offers brand new specialist facilities for music and technology; a new science, technology, engineering, arts, and mathematics (STEAM) curriculum; and a dedicated learner centre for IB students.

 St Andrews Srivikorn brings to Thailand all the features that come with the Nord Anglia name: a global campus programme, collaborations with the Massachusetts Institute of Technology (MIT) and The Juilliard School, and a British-style education.
 It also offers a mother tongue language programme in four different languages, and an extensive programme for students with learning needs.